 - Bar de Fede (below San Agustin Market) on Calle Marqués de Falces 1 open from 1pm til midnight daily until 6th January 2017

-Nativity scenes in Granada province
+Nativity in Granada province

 - Alberto Sanchez Nativity Scene in Pinos Puente.
 Address: Calle Redonda 24.
 This amazing set up has been going more than 25 years.
 Open from 1st December until 6th January 11.30 til 1.30pm & 4.30pm until 8pm.